Chimpanzee and Human Communication Institute: Research opportunities

 CHCI provides research opportunities for both undergraduates and graduates.
 When it housed the chimpanzees, many volunteered as docents or assistants within the center while others conducted research on primate behavior.
 Research projects which inconvenienced the chimpanzees in any way were not permitted; therefore, research was mostly observational.
+Students of Central Washington University continue to use the extensive database of chimpanzee communication collected by the CHCI for research into non-human primate communication and behavior.